-Use Bible object lessons for kids to make your service come alive!
-It’s awesome when the kids are fully engaged and hanging on every word.
+Want to make your worship service or Sunday school class come alive?
+Use children’s church object lessons from the Bible!
+It’s awesome when kids are fully engaged and hanging on every word.
 They’re positioned at the edge of the chair just waiting to see what will happen next.

-- Miracle Berries
+1. Miracle Berries

-2. 8 ft Appearing Candy Cane
+2. 8-Foot Appearing Candy Cane

 3. 1-Foot x 1-Foot Boxes